 Ground beef or lamb kofta kabobs are referred to as Luleh or Lula Kabob in the Middle East.
 The word kofta (also spelled kafta and kefta) means ground meat.
 The word also describes these mouth-watering and perfectly seasoned ground lamb or beef kafta kabobs.

 Today, there are many kabob variations, including fruit kabobs, veggie kabobs, and even dessert kabobs.
-However, there was a time when “kabob,” referred to “skewered meat.”
-This Kofta kabob recipe specifically, refers to kabobs that are made with ground meat.
+However, there was a time when the word kabob simply referred to skewered meat or shish kabobs.

 - Food Processor— If you like to cook, you probably already have a food processor.
 It will come in handy for grinding the onion and the herbs into a fine pulp.
 If you don't have one, I highly recommend getting this one!

 recommendpurchasing some flat skewers.
 Although I've seen people use wooden skewers, it's not the authentic way of making kofta kabob.
 The meat mixture is traditionally formed onto the flat skewers, giving the kabobs their distinct shape.

 Step 1: Place the chopped onion and parsley in a food processor.
 Pulse the food processor until finely ground.
 Strain the onion juice from the onion mixture and set it aside for later.

 Step 2: Add beef and lamb to a large bowl.
 Top with the ground onions, season with salt, black pepper, sumac powder, allspice, cloves, cinnamon, and cayenne.

 Step 3: Cover the bowl with plastic wrap and refrigerate for 4-6 hours, or overnight.
 When you're ready, take a handful of the kafta mixture and roll it into a log.
 Push a flat skewer through it and form the meat over the skewer.